Swiss research resources

 This database, created by the University of Neuchâtel and the International Museum of Horology in 1993, contains information about La Chaux-de-Fonds clock and watchmakers, such as contracts and apprenticeships, drawn from notarial needs signed in the region between 1750 and 1810.
 The database, which can be found here, is searchable.
 From it, it is possible to request access to the original notarial deed in the Neuchâtel state archives here.

-With thanks to Rossella Baldi for her expert assistance in assembling these links.
+With thanks to Rossella Baldi for her expert assistance in assembling all the above links on this page.